 Moderate Resorts vs. Deluxe Resorts

-Gran Destino Tower is an exception to this.
+If it’s hotel quality you’re most concerned about, Gran Destino Tower at Coronado Springs is a moderate option worth considering.
 As a hotel, Gran Destino Tower is arguably better than several of the deluxe resorts.
-It still suffers from a subpar transportation situation, but this can be relieved with a small rideshare budget.
+It still suffers from a subpar transportation situation, but this can be relieved with a moderate rideshare budget.

 Moderate Resorts vs. Value Resorts

 On trips when price is an issue, you’ll be choosing between the moderate resorts and the value resorts.
-The main reason we ever pick the moderate resorts over the value resorts is theming.
+For the most part, I consider the moderates to be sort of “value plus.”

 Room size is something of a perk—but how much?
 We’ve stayed in value rooms as a group of four adults.
 It wasn’t great, but it also was only for about 30 minutes before bed and 30 minutes before leaving in the morning.